bg-write/chatGPT-cheatsheet/README.md

 # ChatGPT Cheatsheet

-Learn how to start using ChatGPT's prompt portal and API, whether you're new to AI or trying to build your first chatbot.
+Learn how to use ChatGPT's prompt portal and API, whether you're new to AI or trying to build your first chatbot.

 _Version 1.1.0: Updated outline to split documentation into three overall parts with introduction._